 Grapes that have thick skin were actually the norm at one time.
 It’s taken over 8,000 years of selective breeding to create the types of grapes we use today.
-Ancient grape eaters might very well have had someone, no doubt a slave or servant, peel the thick skinned grapes and not only to remove the tough epidermis but also to remove the unpalatable seeds.
+Ancient grape eaters might very well have had someone, no doubt a slave or servant, peel the thick-skinned grapes and not only to remove the tough epidermis but also to remove the unpalatable seeds.

 There are many different varieties of grapes, some grown for specific purposes and some with crossover uses.
 Grapes grown for wine, for instance, have thicker skins than edible varieties do.
 Wine grapes are smaller, usually with seeds, and their thicker skins are a desirable trait for winemakers, as much of the fragrance is derived from the skin.

 Then we have muscadine grapes.
 Muscadine grapes are native to the southeastern and south-central United States.
 They have been cultivated since the 16th century and are well adapted to these warm and humid climates.
-They also need fewer chilling hours than other types of grape.
+They also need fewer chilling hours than other types of grapes.

 Muscadine grapes (berries) range in color and, as mentioned, have an incredibly tough skin.
 Eating them involves biting a hole in the skin and then sucking out the pulp.
 Like all grapes, muscadines are an excellent source of antioxidants and dietary fiber, much of it in the tough skin.
-So while discarding the skin might be more palatable, eating some of it is incredibly healthful.
-They are also used to make wine, juice and jelly.
+So, while discarding the skin might be more palatable, eating some of it is incredibly healthful.
+They are also used to make wine, juice, and jelly.

 Large grapes, sometimes bigger than a quarter, muscadines grow in loose clusters rather than bunches.
 They are, therefore, harvested as individual berries rather than clipping whole bunches.
 When ripe, they exude a rich aroma and are easily slid from the stem.